zanderzhng/EFI_Asrock_Z390_Phantom_ITX/README.md

 DW1820A's bluetooth module requires [firmware uploading(RAMUSB)](https://github.com/RehabMan/OS-X-BrcmPatchRAM#brcmpatchram).

-If we disconnect the power supply and wait long enough (likely 5 minutes), the uploaded firmware will be released.
+By disconnecting the power supply and waiting long enough (likely 5 minutes), the uploaded firmware will be released.

 If we enter macOS now, without a bluetooth firmware uploader(`BrcmFirmwareData.kext` or `BrcmFirmwareRepo.kext`), the bluetooth won't work, and the [firmware version will be 4096](https://github.com/RehabMan/OS-X-BrcmPatchRAM#troubleshooting).